optimizely/fullstack-labs/packages/react-sdk/README.md

 # Installation

-To use the `ReactSDK` components you must use the [`@optimizely/js-web-sdk`](../js-web-sdk/) which is an API compatible SDK wrapper build on top of the existing `@optimizely/javascript-sdk`.  `@optimizely/js-web-sdk` adds a few new API methods to enabled greater functionality (async loading and render blocking) with the ReactSDK.
+To use the `ReactSDK` components, you must use the [`@optimizely/js-web-sdk`](../js-web-sdk/), which is an API-compatible SDK wrapper built on top of the existing `@optimizely/javascript-sdk`. `@optimizely/js-web-sdk` adds API methods to enable better functionality (asynchronous loading and render blocking) with the ReactSDK.

 ```
 npm install @optimizely/js-web-sdk @optimizely/react-sdk
 ```

 # Usage

 ## `<OptimizelyProvider>`
-This is required at the root level and leverages React’s `Context` API to allow access to the OptimizelySDKWrapper to components like `<OptimizelyFeature>`  and  `<OptimizelyExperiment>`
+Tequired at the root level.
+Leverages React’s `Context` API to allow access to the OptimizelySDKWrapper to components like `<OptimizelyFeature>` and `<OptimizelyExperiment>`.

 *props*
-* `optimizely : OptimizelySDK` instance of the OptimizelySDK from `@optimizely/js-web-sdk`
+* `optimizely : OptimizelySDK` Instance of the OptimizelySDK from `@optimizely/js-web-sdk`
-* `userId : String` userId to be passed to the SDK for every Feature Flag / AB Test / `track` call
+* `userId : String` userId to be passed to the SDK for every feature flag, A/B test, or `track` call
-* `userAttributes : Object` (optional) userAttributes passed for every Feature Flag / AB Test / `track` call
+* `userAttributes : Object` (optional) userAttributes passed for every feature flag, A/B test, or `track` call
-* `timeout : Number` (optional) the amount for OptimizelyExperiment and OptimizelyFeature components to render `null` before resolving
+* `timeout : Number` (optional) The amount of time for OptimizelyExperiment and OptimizelyFeature components to render `null` before resolving

-### Loading the datafile synchronously
+### Load the datafile synchronously

-This is the preferred method and ensure Optimizely is always ready and loaded and doesn't add any delay or asynchronous complexity to your application.
+Synchronous loading is the preferred method to ensure that Optimizely is always ready and doesn't add any delay or asynchronous complexity to your application.

 ```jsx
 import { OptimizelyProvider } from '@optimizely/react-sdk'